-This course introduces client services performed by the barber.
+Client services performed by the barber.
 Emphasis is on hair and scalp analysis, shampooing, haircutting techniques, shaving, and chemical services.
-Students apply knowledge and skills to provide all barber services on customers in the on-campus salon.
+Students apply knowledge and skills to provide barber services on customers in the on-campus salon.

-Prerequisites: Haircutting for Barbers 30502701, Facial Hair & Skin Care Services for Barbers 30502702, and Introduction to the Barber Profession 30502703.
-Corequisites: Haircoloring for Barbers 30502704, Chemical Texturing for Barbers 30502705, and Hairstyling for Barbers 30502706.
+Prerequisites: Haircutting for Barbers 30502701, Facial Hair & Skin Care Services for Barbers 30502702, and Introduction to the Barber Profession 30502703; Corequisites: Haircoloring for Barbers 30502704, Chemical Texturing for Barbers 30502705, and Hairstyling for Barbers 30502706

-Students explore client services performed by the barber.
+In this course, students explore client services performed by the barber.
 Emphasis is on hair and scalp analysis, shampooing, haircutting techniques, shaving, facial services, and chemical services.
 Students apply knowledge and skills to provide all barber services on customers in the on-campus salon.

-Prerequisite: Barber Client Services 1 30502730.
+Prerequisite: Barber Client Services 1 30502730

-Students practice building speed and accuracy in client services performed by the barber.
+In this course, students practice building speed and accuracy in client services performed by the barber.
 Emphasis is on haircutting techniques, shaving, facial services, and chemical services.
-Students apply knowledge and skills to provide all barber services on customers in the oncampus salon.
+Students apply knowledge and skills to provide all barber services on customers in the on-campus salon.